bitdancer/dinsd/doc/db_api.rst

          <class 'dinsd.rel({'course_id': CID, 'student_id': SID})'>

 However, wholesale assignment is not the typical way to update a relation in a database.
-We'll talk about the alternatives later in the chapter.
+We'll talk about the alternatives later.

 As is usual in dinsd names, relation attribute names are restricted to names that do not start with ``_``: